Kenneth Vermeer: Ajax

 Vermeer started relatively late in his youth as a goalkeeper, having started as an outfield player.
-He was scouted as a keeper by Ajax from FC Blauw-Wit Amsterdam.
+He was scouted as a keeper by Ajax from Blauw-Wit Amsterdam.
 He went through the various youth squads at the Ajax Academy before ending up in Jong Ajax, where he often trained with the first squad.
-In the 2006–07 season, Vermeer became Ajax's third keeper, making his first team debut in a UEFA Cup match against IK Start.
+In the 2006–07 season, Vermeer became Ajax's third keeper, making his first team debut in a UEFA Cup match against Start.

 In February 2007, Vermeer extended his contract with Ajax until June 2010.
 Vermeer's opportunities in the first squad were limited due to the presence of Maarten Stekelenburg and Dennis Gentenaar, so Vermeer was loaned out for the 2007–08 season to Willem II to gain Eredivisie experience.
 Due to an injury for teammate Maikel Aerts, Vermeer started as first-choice goalkeeper for Willem II, and made his Eredivisie debut for the club.
-After Aerts recovered he was once again first choice.
+After Aerts recovered, he was once again first choice.
 Aerts was once again injured in a match against Ajax, and Vermeer ended the season as first-choice keeper for the club.

 At the start of the 2008–09 season, Vermeer returned to Ajax and was included in the squad by new manager Marco van Basten, once again behind Stekelenburg and Gentenaar.
 During the season, he would pass Gentenaar to establish as the second choice keeper behind Stekelenburg.
-After Stekelenburg was injured in September 2008, Vermeer finally made his Eredivisie debut for Ajax, in a match against SC Heerenveen.
+After Stekelenburg was injured in September 2008, Vermeer finally made his Eredivisie debut for Ajax, in a match against Heerenveen.
 Although Ajax lost the match 5–2, Vermeer's performance was seen as positive.
 Vermeer would play every game until the winter break, making a good impression.
 After Stekelenburg's recovery after the winter break he reestablished himself as first keeper.
 After Stekelenburg was once again injured in February 2009, Vermeer was once again first keeper, and would keep that position even after Stekelenburg was fit again, finishing the season as first keeper.

 At the start of the 2009–10 season, Martin Jol was appointed as new manager, and Vermeer was once again Stekelenburg's understudy, playing only one Eredivisie match in the entire season.
 Vermeer was seriously injured in the 2010–11 pre-season, tearing his achilles tendon, and he would only return to the squad in April 2011.
 Stekelenburg was injured, so Vermeer was immediately in the starting line-up for his first game back, a match against Heracles Almelo.
 Vermeer would play every remaining game that season as Ajax clinched their 30th Eredivisie title under new manager Frank de Boer.